Gr0minet/seccomp_tuto/tp.md

 There are two types of instruction, the ones that make a jump, and the other ones.

-For the first ones, we can use:
+For the first ones, we can use the following macro:

 ```C
 #define BPF_JUMP(code, k, jt, jf) { (unsigned short)(code), jt, jf, k }